dgleba/tools599/disk-space-actor/readme.md

 	chown -R albe:staff /ap/script/tools599;

-Create a .env file with parameters like: FREESPACE_TARGET_MB, DELETE_AMOUNT_MB, DELETE_FOLDER, and DELETE_TYPES.
+copy `example.env` to `.env`.
+Edit `.env` for parameters like: FREESPACE_TARGET_MB, DELETE_AMOUNT_MB, DELETE_FOLDER, and DELETE_TYPES.

-Setup with Pip:
+### Setup with Pip:

 Install dependencies:
 			pip install python-dotenv psutil

 Or

-Setup with miniconda:
+### Setup with miniconda:

 	See albe@10.4.64.6 /ap/condadev-det-env/condapipenv-dev/cpenv22util/cpenv22util-makepaste.sh
 	or
 		tools599/disk-space-actor/copyof-env/cpenv22util-makepaste.sh

-Make the conda env or copy the conda env over it is already made.
+Make the conda env or copy the conda env over from another computer if it is already made.

-Note: We use conda pack to make env on one computer and copy the env and unpack it on a computer that is having issues installing with pip.
+Note: We use conda pack to make env on one computer and copy the env and unpack it on another computer that is having issues installing with pip.

-Run with: python disk_space_actor.py
+To test, run: `python disk_space_actor.py`

 setup a cron so it runs every hour. crontab -e to edit cron.

-crontab -e
+`crontab -e`

 	9 * * * * cd /ap/tools599/script/disk-space-actor && /usr/bin/python3 /ap/script/tools599/disk-space-actor/disk-space-actor.py

 or with miniconda..

 	9 * * * * /home/albe/miniconda3/envs/cpenv22util/bin/python /ap/script/tools599/disk-space-actor/disk-space-actor.py

-Notes:
+# Notes:

 RETAIN_MIN_HOURS = 240000 # Don't delete files from last RETAIN_MIN_HOURS hours, Default 24 in the script if not set in .env RETAIN_MIN_FILES = 10000 # Don't delete files Newest #RETAIN_MIN_FILES files in the folder, Default 5000 in the script if not set in .env

-# Warning Types
+## Warning Types

 The script produces several types of warnings:
 1) configuration errors (invalid .env settings),